brentp/peddy/docs/output.rst

 + rel: the relatedness calculated from the genotypes.
 + pedigree_relatedness: the relatedness reported in the ped file.
 + rel_difference: difference between the preceding 2 colummns.
-+ ibs0: the proportion of sites and which the 2 samples shared no alleles (should be essentially 0 for parent-child pairs).
++ ibs0: the number of sites at which the 2 samples shared no alleles (should approach 0 for parent-child pairs).
-+ ibs0: the proportion of sites and which the 2 samples shared both alleles.
++ ibs2: the proportion of sites and which the 2 samples where both hom-ref, both het, or both hom-alt.
++ shared_hets: the number of sites at which both samples were hets.
++ hets_a/b: the number of sites at which sample_a/b was het.
 + pedigree_parents: boolean indicating that this pair is a parent-child pair according to the ped file.
 + predicted_parents: boolean indicating that this pair is expected to be a parent-child pair according to the ibs0 (< 0.012) calculated from the genotypes.
 + parent_error: boolean indicating that the preceding 2 columns don't match